-You or your company can make a positive difference for a student and for wildlife by underwriting a one-year NCWF Student Scholarship beginning with a tax deductible gift amount of $1,250.
+You or your company can make a positive difference for a student and for wildlife by underwriting a one-year NCWF Student Scholarship beginning with a tax-deductible gift of $1,000 or $2500.
 Permanent scholarships can also be established in your name or you can create a permanent scholarship in honor of a person, school or in remembrance of a loved one.

 We are proud of all of our scholarship applicants, particularly those who have gone on to achieve significant success in the conservation field.

-One of our 2008 recipients, Scott Fletcher, a longtime NCWF partner and 1985 recipient, is the natural resources manager for Duke Energy.
+Past recipients include Scott Fletcher (1985 recipient) who is a longtime NCWF partner who now serves as the natural resources manager for Duke Energy.
 Erin Singer McCombs (2008 recipient) works to restore streams through her role as associate conservation director with American Rivers.
-R. Wilson Laney (1973 recipient) is a senior biologist with the U.S. Fish and Wildlife Service and Dr. David Cobb (1982 recipient) serves as the wildlife management chief for the North Carolina Wildlife Resources Commission.
+R. Wilson Laney (1973 recipient) is a senior biologist with the U.S. Fish and Wildlife Service, and Dr. David Cobb (1982 recipient) serves as the wildlife management chief for the North Carolina Wildlife Resources Commission.

 Support the North Carolina Wildlife Federation